Introducing Website Lookup Endpoint (+ Decision Maker Data in Company Details!) Learn more

 Core flow:

-2. Enter your email, complete CAPTCHA, and start removal
+2. Enter your email, accept the terms, complete CAPTCHA

 3. Search by full name, city, and state

-I also hit a Cloudflare block when trying to access the removal page directly during testing, which is worth calling out because it adds yet another layer of friction for people just trying to remove themselves.
+I also hit a Cloudflare block trying to access the removal page during testing.

 TruePeopleSearch removal page blocked during testing